HomeTravel

 Which map apps work without a signal?

 Apple Maps and Google Maps both let you download whole regions in advance, and GPS itself works without any data plan.
-Save the maps over Wi-Fi before you travel, and your blue dot will keep moving even in airplane mode.
+One difference matters offline: Apple Maps gives you walking, cycling and transit directions as well as driving, while Google Maps offline only routes driving.
+Save the maps over Wi-Fi before you travel, and your blue dot will keep moving even in Airplane Mode.

 What is an eSIM app and do I need one?